arungudelli/angularjswiki/content/en/angular/how-to-remove-an-element-from-array-in-angular-or-typescript/index.md

 If you see the above output, the element 2 is completely removed from the array.

-Now we will write a function to remove an element from array.
+Now we will write a function to remove an element from an array.

 ```
 var arrayElements = [1,2,3,4,5,6,2];